sebinxavi/EKS-cluster-deployment-using-Terraform/README.md

 root@ip-172-31-89-235:~#
 ~~~

-That concludes this article on using Terraform to deploy Kubernetes clusters on AWS cloud provider.
-If your cluster is no longer needed, execute the command terraform destroy.
+That concludes the blog on using Terraform to deploy Kubernetes clusters on AWS cloud provider.
+If your cluster is no longer needed, execute the command 'terraform destroy'.
 Have a great time as you continue your Kubernetes journey!

 ## Author
 Created by [@sebinxavi](https://www.linkedin.com/in/sebinxavi/) - feel free to contact me and advise as necessary!